-If a member or a dependent is also eligible for Medicare, Medicare has to determine whether the Plan or Medicare is the primary coverage.
+If a participant or a dependent is also eligible for Medicare, Medicare's rules determine whether the Plan or Medicare is the primary coverage.
 The following is a brief summary of those rules:

-- The Plan is primary while the employee or member is actively employed and rendering compensated service. - Medicare is primary during any period when the person is still covered under the Plan but the employee or member is not actively employed. - If eligible for Medicare due to end stage renal disease, this Plan is primary during the first 30 months of Medicare eligibility.
+- · The Plan is primary while the person is actively employed and rendering compensated service; or - Medicare is primary during any period when the person is still covered under the Plan but the person is not actively employed; or - If eligible for Medicare due to end stage renal disease, this Plan is primary during the first 30 months of Medicare eligibility.
 After 30 months, Medicare is primary.